Pirates vs. Nationals Player Props Betting Odds

 MLB Props Today: Pittsburgh Pirates

-- Rich Hill (2-2) will take the mound for the Pirates, his sixth start of the season.
+- Johan Oviedo (2-1) will take the mound for the Pirates, his sixth start of the season.

-- He has earned a quality start two times in five starts this season.
+- In five starts this season, he's earned a quality start in three of them.

-- Hill has three starts in a row of five innings or more.
+- Oviedo will look to finish five or more innings for the fifth start in a row.

 |Opponent